liyuanhe211/Chemical_Kinetics_Calculator/README.md

 Alternatively, if you choose to set up your own environment:

+Get a Python environment (tested on Python 3.9).
 Launch a shell/cmd/PowerShell window from the cloned directory.
 Run:
 ```
 pip install pipenv
 mkdir .venv